macOS Sequoia features: Everything you need to know

 Apple usually resolves the issues fairly quickly, so the next update will likely include many fixes.
 However, you may want to delay the upgrade, especially on a work device.

-macOS Sequoia will be released on September 16, 2024.
-However, the first release may not include all the announced features — Apple will roll them out gradually in future updates.
+macOS Sequoia was released on September 16, 2024.
+However, the first release didn't include all the announced features — Apple didn't roll them out gradually in future updates.

-By the way, some users began testing the new OS two months before its official release.
-These are the people who joined the Apple Beta Software Program and have already had access to the open beta on July 15th.
+By the way, some users started testing the new OS two months before its official release.
+These were the people who joined the Apple Beta Software Program and had already had access to the open beta on July 15th.

-The Sequoia macOS is generally available for the following devices:
+The Sequoia macOS 15 new features are generally available for the following devices:

-I say "generally" because some features will be limited by device, region, or language.
-For example, Apple Intelligence will be available in beta on Macs with M1 chips or later and require Siri and the device language set to U.S. English.
-Safari Highlights (more on that later) will work only in U.S. English, and Live Transcription in Notes will be limited to English and Mac models with Apple silicon.
+I say "generally" because some features are limited by device, region, or language.
+For example, Apple Intelligence is only available on selected Macs with Apple silicon and typically requires Siri and the system language set to U.S. English.
+Safari Highlights (more on that later) is currently available only in U.S. English, and Live Transcription in Notes is limited to English and requires a Mac with Apple silicon.

-However, Intel Mac owners may also notice some improvements:
+However, Intel-based Mac owners may also notice some improvements:

 Apple Intelligence integration